-Bilateral Day-Ahead Scheduling Reserve transactions reported to PJM may be entered in MW of the purchaser's obligation.
-The minimum MW value is .1 MW
+Bilateral DASR Transactions reported to PJM may be entered in MW of the purchaser's obligation.
+The minimum MW value is 0.1 MW

-Payments and related charges associated with the bilateral Day-Ahead Schedule Reserve transactions reported to PJM posts shall be arranged between the parties to the bilateral contract.
+Payments and related charges associated with the Bilateral DASR Transactions reported to PJM shall be arranged between the parties to the bilateral contract.

-A buyer under a bilateral Day-Ahead Scheduling Reserve preliminary billing data transaction reported to PJM agrees that it guarantees and indemnifies PJM, PJM Settlement, and other market participants for the costs of any purchases by the seller in the Day-Ahead Scheduling Reserve Market, as determined by PJM, to supply the reported bilateral transaction and for which payment is not made to PJM Settlement by the seller.
+A buyer under a bilateral DASR preliminary billing data transaction reported to PJM agrees that it guarantees and indemnifies PJM, PJM Settlement, and other Market Participants for the costs of any purchases by the seller in the DASR Market, as determined by PJM, to supply the reported bilateral transaction and for which payment is not made to PJM Settlement by the seller.

-Upon any default in obligations to PJM or PJM Settlement by a market participant, PJM shall not accept any new bilateral reporting by the Market Participant and shall terminate all of the Market Participant's reporting of Markets Gateway schedules associated with its bilateral Day-ahead Scheduling Reserve transactions previously reported to PJM for all days where delivery had not yet occurred.
+Upon any default in obligations to PJM or PJM Settlement by a Market Participant, PJM shall not accept any new bilateral reporting by the Market Participant and shall terminate all of the Market Participant's reporting of Markets Gateway schedules associated with its Bilateral DASR Transactions previously reported to PJM for all days where delivery had not yet occurred.

-PJM posts Day-Ahead Scheduling Reserve preliminary billing data on which market participants can use as a resource for pricing bilateral Day-Ahead Scheduling Reserve transactions.
-The data can be found via PJM's Data Miner 2 tool.
+PJM posts DASR preliminary billing data on which Market Participants can use as a resource for pricing Bilateral DASR transactions.
+The data can be found via PJM's Data Miner 2 tool: http://dataminer2.pjm.com/feed/dasr_results/definition.

-11.2.10 Day-Ahead Scheduling Reserve Market Settlement
+11.2.10 Day-ahead Scheduling Reserve Market Settlement